ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-vue/host.md

 - `npm install -g firebase-tools`
 - `firebase login`

-From the `tea-taster-ng` root directory, run `firebase init` which will walk you through some steps to initialize your app:
+From the `tea-taster-vue` root directory, run `firebase init` which will walk you through some steps to initialize your app:

 - The only feature you need to chose is "Hosting: Configure and deploy Firebase Hosting sites".
 - For "Project Setup", choose the project you just created